An Experienced Expungement Lawyer in Columbus, OHIO

 Understanding The Columbus Ohio Expungement Law Process

-The expungement process begins by filing a written application with the court, in which the applicant requests that a particular conviction be expunged and sealed.
+The record expungement process begins by filing a written application with the court, in which the applicant requests that a particular conviction be expunged and sealed.
 Most courts typically require a fee of less than $100 per expungement application.
 After the court receives and processes an expungement application, it forwards the application to the Prosecutor’s Office for review and response.
-The Prosecutor’s Office will typically respond in writing concerning the position of the State on the issue of expungement.
+The Prosecutor’s Office will typically respond in writing concerning the position of the State on the issue of record expungement.

 When reviewing an application for expungement, the Prosecutor’s Office checks to see if four distinct criteria have been satisfied: